FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 	- You also use your Job Mission with OKRs to negotiate compensation, resources, budget and support
 	- Says this is one of the best tools in the book
 	- But most people don’t use it
-	- He has a video of someone talking about it w/their actual JM w/OKRs document
+	- He has a video of someone talking about it w/their actual Job Mission w/OKRs document

 	  <br>

 - **How to Create a Job Mission**